 Issues of Community and Conflict

-The Issues of Community and Conflict sequence is designed to be an integrated approach to understanding the major ideas which have shaped the Western World and their effect on political, scientific, economic and cultural development.
-Its purpose is to acquaint students with the ideas, experiences, and innovations which have had a continuing impact in history, and by presenting these themes in a broad context to demonstrate the interrelatedness of all fields of knowledge and human endeavor.
+The Issues of Community and Conflict sequence is designed to be an integrated approach to understanding the major ideas which have shaped the Western World and their effects on political, scientific, economic, religious, and cultural development.
+Its purpose is to acquaint students with the ideas, experiences, and innovations which have had a continuing impact in history and by presenting these themes in a broad context to demonstrate the interrelatedness of all fields of knowledge and human endeavor.

-The sequence consists of three courses with students beginning the sequence in their sophomore year and generally taking one course each year until the sequence has been completed.
-Throughout the sequence students will be required to read and to respond to primary source materials in literature, history, philosophy, science, religion, economics, politics, government, and the arts.
-Each course focuses on the individual’s relationship to nature, other people, the state, and the gods.
+The sequence consists of four courses with students beginning the sequence in their sophomore year.
+Throughout the sequence students will be required to read and respond to primary source materials in literature, history, philosophy, science, religion, economics, politics, government, and the arts.
 Students will be expected to write several papers and to articulate and defend their views about the material being covered.
-Thus, in addition to providing students with a common fund of ideas, and with them, a breadth of perspective, the sequence also requires students to develop further their powers of analysis, written expression, and oral communication.
+Thus, in addition to providing students with a common fund of ideas, and with them a breadth of perspective, the sequence also requires students to further their powers of analysis, written expression, and oral communication.

 IOCC 201.
 The Ancient and Classical Worlds.
 (3) Focuses on the ideas of the ancient Hebrews, the ancient Greeks and Romans, the early Christians, and the early Muslims, with primary readings from those cultures.
-Throughout the course three questions will be asked: Why do we fight? (what are the teachings of these societies about war, justice, the use of power?)
-Why do we love? (what are the teachings about love, sex, family, and gender roles?) and Why do we pray? (what is the nature of God or the gods, and what religious actions should we take?).
 Students will be acquainted with the social, political, and religious environments in which texts were written and asked to explore connections between historical contexts and contemporary issues.
 Normally to be taken in the sophomore year.
 Prerequisite: Rhetoric 102.
+Transfer rules applicable.
 Offered every semester.

 IOCC 301.
 The High Middle Ages through the Enlightenment.
-(3) Focuses on the ideas of the high Middle Ages (11th century) through the 18th century, with primary readings from those periods.
-Throughout this course these questions again will be asked: Why do we fight?
-Why do we love? and Why do we pray?
+(3) Focuses on the ideas of the High Middle Ages through the 18th century, with primary readings from those periods.
 Students will be acquainted with the social, political, and religious environments in which texts were written and asked to explore connections between historical contexts and contemporary issues.
-Issues include cultural and religious clashes between Christianity and Islam, religious toleration, views of women and the social construction of gender roles, the ethnocentrism of European colonialism in relation to Aztec culture, and the promotion of natural rights.
-Prerequisite: Junior standing.
-Normally to be taken in the junior year.
+Issues to be addressed may include the development of individualism and rise of humanism, changing epistemologies, religious schism and toleration, women and the social construction of gender roles, ethnocentrism, and the promotion of natural rights.
+Transfer rules applicable.
 Offered every semester.

 IOCC 401.
 The Modern and Post-Modern World.
 (3) Focuses on the ideas of the 19th and 20th centuries, with primary readings from those periods.
-Throughout this course these questions once more will be asked: Why do we fight?
-Why do we love? and Why do we pray? as well as the contemporary question, Why do we work?
 Particular attention will be paid to the global implications of the key questions.
 In a final argumentative paper, students will synthesize the ideas and themes encountered in the IOCC sequence with contemporary issues applicable to their major field of study.
-Prerequisite: Junior standing.
-Normally to be taken in the senior year.
+Prerequisite: IOCC 301 Transfer rules applicable.
 Offered every semester.